isomerpages/moe-greendalepri/_about-us/School Rules.md

 <p>Hair length must not touch the shirt collar, ears and eyebrows.</p>
 </li>
 <li>
-<p>Being clean-shaven e.g. All male students must be clean-shaven at all
+<p>Males being clean-shaven e.g. All male students must be clean shaven at
-times.
+all times.
 Moustache and beards are not allowed.</p>
 </li>
 </ol>
 <h4>Girls</h4>